-In 2023 and 2022, the Federal Emergency Management Agency (FEMA) obligated \$28.5 million and \$37.4 million, respectively, for COVID-19 emergency protective measures.
-The Organization accounted for such grants in accordance with ASU 2018-08 and considered to be conditional until the barriers of certain of the projects are overcome.
-During the year ended December 31, 2023 and 2022 grant amounts of \$28.5 million and \$9.0 million, respectively, were recognized as eligible costs were incurred and included in COVID-19 funding grant revenues in the accompanying consolidated statements of operations and changes in net assets.
-In addition, during the year ended December 31, 2023, VMG recorded approximately \$1.0 million in Employee Retention Credits which is also recorded in COVID-19 funding grant revenues.
+In 2024 and 2023, the Federal Emergency Management Agency (FEMA) obligated \$2.9 million and \$28.5 million, respectively, for COVID-19 emergency protective measures.
+The Organization accounted for such grants in accordance with Accounting Standards Update 2018-08 and considered to be conditional until the barriers of certain of the projects are overcome.
+During the years ended December 31, 2024 and 2023 grant amounts of \$2.9 million and \$28.5 million, respectively, were recognized as eligible costs were incurred and included in COVID-19 funding grant revenues in the accompanying consolidated statements of operations and changes in net assets.